cap-js/docs/java/development/index.md

 For a first introduction, have a look at our [sample application](https://github.com/sap-samples/cloud-cap-samples-java) and the [configuration profiles](https://github.com/SAP-samples/cloud-cap-samples-java/blob/master/srv/src/main/resources/application.yaml) we added there.

-Now, that you’re familiar with how to configure your application, start to create your own application configuration.
+Now, that you're familiar with how to configure your application, start to create your own application configuration.
 See the full list of [CDS properties](properties) as a reference.

 ### Service Bindings on SAP BTP, Kyma Runtime {#kubernetes-service-bindings}